 PCI DSS has always required MFA for remote access (originating from outside a company’s network).
 A new regulation effective February 1, 2018, now requires MFA for administrative personnel with non-console access to computers (administered or managed over a network) and systems handling cardholder data.

 Why has there not been universal adoption of MFA already when PCI DSS 2FA is flawed?
 Reasons include fitting MFA into existing architecture and cost.
 Biometric factors require hardware for users and adaption to the company’s environment.

-For many individuals and companies switching to MFA it may seem like a daunting task, however the solution is simple with BioSig-ID smart password.
-No hardware or software downloads required, integrates with existing architecture, offers multi-layer and multi-factor authentication using the toughest identification technology, biometrics, but with a key difference.
+For many individuals and companies switching to MFA it may seem like a daunting task, however, the solution is simple with BioSig-ID smart password.
+No hardware or software downloads required, BioSig-ID integrates with existing architecture, offers multi-layer and multi-factor authentication using the toughest identification technology, biometrics, but with a key difference.
 BioSig-ID is a gesture biometric, so it’s dynamic and can be changed.
-Unlike static physical biometrics there’s no privacy risk.
+Unlike static physical biometrics, there’s no privacy risk.
 It’s the only biometric that resets just like any password.